DiscoverAtlanta.com homepage

 What’s that I hear?
 It’s Monster Jam roaring into town.
 (Photo courtesy of Monster Jam)

 Ladies and gentleman, start your engines because Monster Jam is back.
 The adrenaline-charged family entertainment event features monster trucks like you’ve never seen before.
-Cheer them on as they compete in the wheelie contest, a doughnut competition and freestyle where each truck has two minutes to strut its stuff.
-See Monster Jam at Atlanta Motor Speedway April 12-13.
+Cheer them on as they compete in the wheelie contest, a doughnut competition and freestyle, where each truck has two minutes to strut its stuff.
+See Monster Jam at EchoPark Speedway in nearby Hampton, Ga.
+On April 11, the Pit Party begins at 12:30 p.m. and the show starts at 5 p.m.
+On April 12, the Pit Party begins at 10:30 a.m. with the show starting at 3 p.m.

 Run Like Hell 5K

-Lace up those running shoes to explore historical Oakland Cemetery in the annual 5K.
+Lace up those running shoes to explore historic Oakland Cemetery in the annual Run Like Hell 5K.
 As the largest cemetery run in the country, you can “run like hell” while the Oakland residents are “pushing up daisies.”
 All proceeds go to the restoration and preservation of Oakland Cemetery.
-The race is April 5 from 5-7 p.m.
+The race is April 4 from 5 until 7 p.m.

 Run Like Wild 5K